azjezz/input-hydrator/README.md

 }

 /**
- * $filter is optional, and is missing from the request, therfore it's gonna contain the default value.
+ * $filter is optional, and is missing from the request, therefore it's gonna contain the default value.
  *
  * @var Search $search
  */